Public Safety

 NY-ALERT Emergency Notification Service

-Also, the New York State Emergency Management Office has a free web subscription service (NY-ALERT) that provides subscribers with automatic notification of emergency situations from floods and hurricanes to incidents of public violence.
-Subscribers will be able to receive this information via e-mail, telephone, cellular device text messages, fax, pager or on the web through a Really Simple Syndicate (RSS) reader.
-NY-ALERT is short for New York State's All Hazards Alert and Notification System and can be accessed by the link in the right column.
+The New York State Emergency Management Office has a free web subscription service (NY-ALERT) that provides subscribers with automatic notification of emergency situations from floods and hurricanes to incidents of public violence.
+Subscribers will be able to receive this information via e-mail, telephone, cellular device text messages, fax, pager or on the web through a RSS reader.

 More about Public Safety: